niekados/Journey/README.md

 Each user story included acceptance criteria to define what must be completed for the story to be considered done.
 User stories were added to the project board through the GitHub Issues section, allowing for easy tracking and updates.
 The project board can be viewed [here](https://github.com/users/niekados/projects/5).

-Additionally, the MoSCoW prioritization method was employed, which helped categorize user stories into four groups:
+Additionally, the "MoSCoW" prioritization method was employed, which helped categorize user stories into four groups:
 - **Must have**: Critical features for the app's success.
 - **Should have**: Important features that add significant value but are not critical.
 - **Could have**: Nice-to-have features that can enhance the user experience if time allows.